bucardo/bucardo_org/tail_n_mail/index.md

 title: Tail n mail
 ---

 **tail_n_mail** (sometimes abbreviated TNM or tnm) is a Perl script for automatically detecting interesting items that appear in log files and mailing them out to interested parties.
 It is primarily aimed at [Postgres](/Postgres "wikilink") log files but can be used for any files.
-It was developed at End Point Corporation by Greg Sabino Mullane.
+It was originally developed at End Point Corporation by Greg Sabino Mullane.

 ### Download

-The latest version, 2.6.0, can be downloaded here:
+The latest version, 2.7.0, can be downloaded here:

 -   [tail_n_mail](http://bucardo.org/downloads/tail_n_mail)
 -   [tail_n_mail.asc](http://bucardo.org/downloads/tail_n_mail.asc)